Textbook Information is available through Loras College Barnes and Noble Bookstore

 Graduate Courses

-Individuals interested in taking a few graduate courses for professional development, continuing education credits, or just personal enrichment may take up to 9 graduate credits as a non-degree special student.
-Special students may not enroll in practicum, clinical, or internship courses without approval from the program director.
+Individuals interested in taking a few graduate courses for professional development, continuing education credits, or just personal enrichment may take up to nine graduate credits as a non-degree special student.

 To enroll in an individual course(s) as a special student: